abailoni/GASP/README.md

 -->

 ## CREMI experiments
-You can download the CREMI data and the affinities predicted by our model at `...`
+You will be soon able to download the CREMI data and the affinities predicted by our model.

 To run GASP with our predictions, go to the `experiments/CREMI` folder and run the `run_GASP` script: